 Plot the standard curve on semi-log graph paper.
-A standard curve is constructed by plotting the known concentrations of standard peptide on the log scale (X-axis), and its corresponding O.D. reading on the linear scale (Y-axis).
+Construct a standard curve by plotting the known concentrations of standard peptide on the log scale (X-axis), and its corresponding O.D. reading on the linear scale (Y-axis).
 It is strongly recommended to use curve-fitting software capable of 4 parameter logistics or log-logit to quantify the concentration of standard peptide.
 The standard curve shows an inverse relationship between peptide concentrations and the corresponding absorbance.
 As the standard concentration increases, the yellow color decreases, thereby reducing the O.D. absorbance.